kouhin/channel-rpc/README.md

 ## Get Started

 To get started with `channel-rpc`, follow the installation and usage instructions provided above.
 Explore the examples folder for more usage examples.

-## Contributing

-We welcome contributions!
-Please see our [Contribution Guidelines](CONTRIBUTING.md) for more details.

 ## Issues and Support